 To support the programme of study, Kingsthorne uses a variety of books from different reading schemes to enable the children to access and read a wide range of texts.
 The aim of this is to ensure that our pupils have access to a wealth of quality reading material that motivates them to want to read.
 In EYFS and KS1, these books include Oxford Reading Tree, Collins Big Cat, Pearson Bug Club and Phonics Bug.
 Children also have access to reading books online through the Active Learn Primary website.
 All reading books are organised into different colour banded levels so that we can closely match books to the ability of each child.

 In KS2, we have an exciting new reading scheme called Accelerated Reader.
-Children in years 3-5 have taken part in an online assessment which has given them a reading age.
+Children in years 3-5 have taken part in an online assessment which has given them a reading age and recommends a range of books for them to read.
 A typical child in Year 3 should have a reading age of 7-8 years, Year 4 should be 8-9 years and Year 5 should be 9-10 years.
 Ask you child's teacher about their reading age.

 Accelerated Reader is designed to engage, support and promote reading.
 Books are banded in a point system which helps your child to select a book a their reading level.
 Once your child has read a book of their choice, they will take part in an online quiz about the book.
 This will show how well your child engaged with and understood the text.
 The more they prove their understanding, the higher the chance of improving their reading age.
+We dedicate 30 minutes four days a week for children to read, quiz and exchange these books.
+This encourages children to read in school.
 Please encourage your child to read daily at home.

 Within Guided Reading sessions, children are given the opportunity to explore and interrogate texts, investigating techniques authors employ and to evaluate what makes different texts successful.
 In these sessions they also use laptops or iPads to read eBooks or complete reading activities online.